feathersjs-ecosystem/feathers-swagger/docs/examples/index.md

 In addition to the examples you can access from the navigation, you can check out the [example application](https://github.com/feathersjs-ecosystem/feathers-swagger/tree/{GITHUB_BRANCH}/example) of the git repository.

+There is also a [repository with examples of integrations of feathers-swagger](https://github.com/Mairu/feathersjs-swagger-tests).
+It contains multiple branches for different versions and configurations.

 It contains many configurations and can be start with `npm start` when feathers-swagger have been checked out.

 ### List of examples <!-- {docsify-ignore} -->